John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 #### Configuration Architectures

-Note that the creation of the installer fails with errors about mismatches in the architectures.
+The creation of the installer fails with errors about mismatches in the architectures.
 We need to be more specific about how our projects will be built for different architectures.

 Select `Build -> Configuration Manager`.

-Setup the following configurations:
+Set up the following configurations:

 ​	Choose Release as the Active solution configuration.